SMC242/uni-notes/cs/Data Science/Array Operations.md

 - [[#Flip]]

 ## Rank promotion
-Some operations change the [[Tensor Types|tensor rank]] of the array.
+Some operations change the [[Tensor Ranks|tensor rank]] of the array.
 They are sorted into three categories:
 - Rank-preserving: the dimensions remain unchanged (E.G mapping, slicing all dimensions)
 - Rank-reducing: reduces the number of dimensions (E.G reductions, unravelling)
 - Rank-promoting: adds new dimensions